monostable/kitnic-gitlab-config/opt/gitlab/embedded/service/gitlab-rails/doc/user/project/integrations/webhooks.md

 ### Wiki Page events

-Triggered when a wiki page is created, edited or deleted.
+Triggered when a wiki page is created, updated or deleted.

 **Request Header**: